Alejogb1/job-board/blog-data/how-do-i-customize-wagtail-fieldpanels-to-show-results-by-locale.md

 id: "how-do-i-customize-wagtail-fieldpanels-to-show-results-by-locale"
 ---

-Alright, let's talk about customizing Wagtail's `FieldPanel` to handle localized content; it's a nuanced topic, and I've certainly been down that rabbit hole more than a few times in past projects.
+, let's talk about customizing Wagtail's `FieldPanel` to handle localized content; it's a nuanced topic, and I've certainly been down that rabbit hole more than a few times in past projects.
 Specifically, getting `FieldPanel` to dynamically display content based on the currently selected locale isn't a built-in feature, and attempting to do it the wrong way can quickly become a maintenance headache.

 From experience, I recall a project several years back—we were building a multilingual news platform for a client.
 The standard Wagtail approach, where fields are displayed regardless of the active locale, quickly became unworkable.
-Editors needed to see *only* the content relevant to the locale they were editing at any given time, not a hodgepodge of content from other locales.
-The key to addressing this was not by attempting to directly manipulate `FieldPanel` but instead, by crafting a custom *panel type* using a bit of Django model magic combined with Wagtail's panel infrastructure.
+Editors needed to see _only_ the content relevant to the locale they were editing at any given time, not a hodgepodge of content from other locales.
+The key to addressing this was not by attempting to directly manipulate `FieldPanel` but instead, by crafting a custom _panel type_ using a bit of Django model magic combined with Wagtail's panel infrastructure.

-The fundamental challenge here is that Wagtail's `FieldPanel` is designed to render form fields associated with specific *model* fields.
+The fundamental challenge here is that Wagtail's `FieldPanel` is designed to render form fields associated with specific _model_ fields.
 It isn't inherently locale-aware, meaning it will always display data based on the database field configuration, regardless of the current locale.
-Wagtail provides the mechanism to *store* translated content – through model translation fields or separate localized page models – but the presentation of that content in the edit interface isn't automatically localized.
+Wagtail provides the mechanism to _store_ translated content – through model translation fields or separate localized page models – but the presentation of that content in the edit interface isn't automatically localized.

 To solve this, we need to go a level deeper and create a custom panel that specifically reads the locale context and uses that to drive the display logic.
 The steps typically involve: